thejvdev/ai-chat-app/README.md

 ## Author

 Created by [Denys Bondarchuk](https://github.com/thejvdev).
-Feel free to reach out or contribute!
+Feel free to reach out or contribute to the project!